Brazilian frigate Amazonas: Characteristics

 Amazonas was built in England, at Thomas Wilson's (Thomas Wilson Sons and Company) shipyards in Birkenhead and Liverpool, at a cost of £41,061.
 The purchase of the ship, and others, was due to Brazil's need to compensate for its technological backwardness regarding nations such as France, England and the Ottoman Empire, which shortly after were fighting in the Crimean War and demonstrated the great technological superiority of their ships compared to those of other nations.

 It was named Amazonas, the fourth vessel to bear this name, in honor of the Amazon River and the Province of Amazonas, on 21 August 1851, and was initially masted as a brig-barque.
-On the 25th it was launched into the sea and, on 7 April 1852, it went through an armament exhibition, when it received the badge number 62.
-Amazonas displaced 1,800 tons, measured 56.88m in length, 9.81m in beam and 4.45m in draft.
+On the 25th, it was launched into the sea, and, on 7 April 1852, it went through an armament exhibition, when it received the badge number 62.
+Amazonas displaced 1,800 tons, measured 56.88 meters in length, 9.81 meters in beam and 4.45 meters in draft.
 It had a triple expansion engine built by the American company Benjamin Hick & Son, with 350 HP, which moved the two side wheels and propelled the vessel to about 11 miles per hour.
 It had the capacity to store 300 tons of coal and consume about 28 tons of it per day.
 The construction was under the supervision of vice admiral John Pascoe Grenfell.

-In the ship's bow, a figure of an amazon was carved, in the form of an amerindian woman who held a canoe oar in her right hand, a quiver on her shoulder and an adornment of feathers on her legs.
+In the ship's bow, a figure of an amazon was carved, in the form of an Amerindian woman who held a canoe oar in her right hand, a quiver on her shoulder and an adornment of feathers on her legs.
 At the stern, it had naval symbols, the coat of arms of the Empire of Brazil and other Brazilian flags.
 In both decorations, mahogany was used.
 Inside, there was a spacious chamber for the commander and eight cabins for the officers.
 At the bow were the cabins for low-ranking sailors, in addition to the infirmary, which had 12 berths.
 It stored 12 tanks of drinking water.
 Its armament consisted of four pieces of 68 caliber, in battery, with 90 quintal each, six feet and eight inches long, with the capacity to launch projectiles of 8 inches in diameter each; two swivel pieces of 68 caliber, 113 quintal in weight and 9 feet in length.
 The collars and bed bases were of iron.
 It had two rowing boats and five longboats.
 It also had the capacity to garrison 200 sailors in times of war and 170 in times of peace.
 The first commander of the Amazonas was captain lieutenant Elisiário Antônio dos Santos, future admiral and Baron of Angra.
 The ship docked in Rio de Janeiro on 2 June 1852.